In Excel, there is no direct function to get the sheet name of the active sheet.

-Now in the third part, you have the LEN and CELL function to the count of the characters in the entire path.
+Now in the third part, you have the LEN and CELL functions to count of the characters in the entire path.

-Now at this point, we have the address path, position of the first character of the sheet name, and count characters that we have in the address path.
+Now at this point, we have the address path, the position of the first character of the sheet name, and the count characters that we have in the address path.

 And in the fourth part, by using the MID function you have got the sheet name in the result.

 Create a User-Defined Function to Get Sheet Name